Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux: Discussion and Conclusion

+We note that these results can survive beyond the few-particle simulations.
+The asymmetric transport arising from breaking the exact dynamical symmetries in Eqs.
+(12) and (13) are independent of the particle number of an initial state.
+The chiral dynamics arising from the synthetic flux can also exhibit in the many-particle case.
+For instance, the flux-induced chiral dynamics in the many-body bosonic ladder with $\theta=0$ have been shown for the quarter-filling and half-filling cases \cite{Piraud2015}.
+For our anyonic ladder in the case of larger particle numbers, one can expect that the statistical phase generally gives rise to spatially asymmetric transport and its interplay with the flux-induced chiral dynamics naturally leads to the crossover from chiral to antichiral dynamics.

 In summary, we have explored the non-equilibrium dynamics in a one-dimensional two-component anyon-Hubbard model with synthetic gauge flux that would be realizable with ultracold bosonic atoms.
-We have revealed the asymmetric expansion and dynamical symmetries under the statistics phase and synthetic gauge flux in this system.
-We have further demonstrated that both the statistics phase and gauge flux suppress the spreading in the non-interacting case, and induce tunable chiral and antichiral dynamics in the interacting regime.
-These findings highlight the rich dynamical phenomena arising from the interplay of anyonic statistics, synthetic gauge fields and interactions.
-Our work also provides a symmetry-based framework for studying multi-component anyons in the future.
+We have revealed the asymmetric and imbalance expansions and the dynamical symmetries under the statistics phase and synthetic gauge flux in this system.
+We have further demonstrated that both the statistics phase and gauge flux suppress the spreading, and induce tunable chiral and antichiral dynamics within different parameter regimes.
+These findings highlight the rich dynamical phenomena of multi-component anyons arising from the interplay of anyonic statistics, synthetic gauge fields, and interactions.
+Our work also provides a symmetry-based framework for further studying multi-component anyons.
+Since the density-dependent phase for effective anyonic statistics phase and the synthetic gauge fluxes in two-leg ladders have been experimentally realized with tunable bosonic atoms in optical lattices \cite{Greiner2024,Atala2014,Tai2017}, we expect that the two-component anyon-Hubbard chain will be realized to explore these novel non-equilibrium dynamics in the future experiments.